LucyHeath/Bored/README.md

 * I would have liked to rename the Busywork category, however due to how we used the activity keys in our site, we had to keep the key name as it was written in the database.

 ## Wins
-* We had a great working dynamic and worked effectively as a team.We initially had a very strong idea involving a different API, but after discussion and some initial planning we came to the decision that we wouldn't be able to achieve a desired endpoint within the allocated time scale.I think it is to our credit that as a group we recognised this and were able to be dynamic and change our plan to  a more realistic goal.
+* We had a great working dynamic and worked effectively as a team.
+We initially had a very strong idea involving a different API, but after discussion and some initial planning we came to the decision that we wouldn't be able to achieve a desired endpoint within the allocated time scale.I think it is to our credit that as a group we recognised this and were able to be dynamic and change our plan to a more realistic goal.
 * I found working with others a good learning experience.
 Everyone brought something different to the project and it was helpful to be able to share knowledge, and I found talking through ideas solidified my own understanding.
 * I took on the role of coding and presenter at the end of the project.
 Writing the code was excellent practice and helped me solidify knowledge.
 I felt I was able to draw the team members' ideas together well.
 * I feel we kept the user story simple and well defined.